fbpixelVBAC Guide by Dr Ryan Lee: What It is, Benefits & Risks | Thomson Medical

 What is VBAC?

-This childbirth method carries a relatively small risk for a mother who had previously undergone a C-section.
-A VBAC may be offered as an alternative to a C-section to a mother if the baby is in a head-down position, excluding low-lying placentas.
-The chance of success is higher if there was a previous successful VBAC.
+This method of delivery carries relatively little risk for mothers who have previously had a caesarean section.
+VBAC can be offered to mothers as an alternative to a caesarean section if the baby is in a head-down position, with the exception of a low-lying placenta.
+The chances of success are higher if there has been a previous successful VBAC.

 Is VBAC a good childbirth method?

-Mothers can choose vaginal birth, as this type of childbirth offers several benefits to the mother and the babies compared to a C-section.
+Mothers can choose vaginal birth, as this type of childbirth offers several benefits to the mother and the babies compared to a C-section delivery.

 • For mothers

-• Choosing vaginal birth allow mothers to avoid surgical intervention, which typically results in less post-delivery discomfort, a quicker recovery period, and reduced concerns about surgical scarring.
+• Choosing vaginal birth allows mothers to avoid surgical intervention, which typically results in less post-delivery discomfort, a faster recovery, and eliminates concerns about surgical scarring.

-• Vaginal childbirth also reduces the risk of surgical complications, such as heavy bleeding or infections.
+• Natural childbirth also reduces the risk of surgical complications, such as heavy bleeding or infections.

 • This approach can be particularly beneficial to mothers planning for future pregnancies, as multiple C-sections may increase risks to both mother and baby in subsequent deliveries.